What Is a Blockchain Consensus Algorithm?

 Overcoming this challenge in an environment where strangers don’t trust each other was perhaps the most crucial development paving the way for blockchains.
 In this article, we’ll take a look at how consensus algorithms are vital to the functioning of cryptocurrencies and distributed ledgers.

-Consensus algorithms and cryptocurrency
+Consensus Algorithms and Cryptocurrency

 In cryptocurrencies, users’ balances are recorded in a database – the blockchain.
 It’s essential that everyone (or more accurately, every node) maintains an identical copy of the database.
 Otherwise, you’d soon end up with conflicting information, undermining the entire purpose of the cryptocurrency network.